laraklopper/REQUESTS-IN-POSTMAN/README.md

 **app.delete(path, callback [, callback ...])**

-To delete an object/item by the projectId using the delete method/request in postman choose the request type and enter the localhost URL in the tab and add projectId as the key parameter and the corresponding value as the
+To delete an object/item by the projectId using the delete method/request in postman choose the request type and enter the localhost URL in the tab and add projectId as the key parameter and the corresponding value.
 ## POST REQUEST
 Syntax

 **app.post(path, callback [, callback ...])**

-The Post method adds an item/object to the list on the server.
+The POST method is used to add information within the request body to the server.
+In postman a POST request allows the adding of data to the endpoint.

 ## PUT REQUEST
 Syntax